iamnbutler/iamnbutler.github.io/posts/2021-03-26-home-office-setup-the-hardware.md

 wide_thumbnail: https://storage.googleapis.com/yaminateo-image-bucket/img/desk_guide_2x1.jpg
 hero_image: https://storage.googleapis.com/yaminateo-image-bucket/img/desk_guide_hero.jpg
 ---
-Photo credit: <a href="https://unsplash.com/@slavasfotos">Slava Keyzman</a>
+_Photo credit: <a href="https://unsplash.com/@slavasfotos">Slava Keyzman</a>_

-_INTRO WIP_

-First, we'll take a look at all the gear you might want to set up your desk.
-If you already have everything, you can jump straight to [the setup](#the-setup).
+In the first part of this series we'll take a look at all the hardware you might want when setting up your desk.
+We'll cover computer, peripherals, VC gear & audio, and more.
+In the later parts we'll cover desk setup, ergonomics and software!

 ## The Gear

 I've compiled together a list of all the high quality desk/work from home gear I've used or know of in one place (so you don't have to waste money on things that are not great!)
 This is the list I wish I had when I started building my setup!

 These will skew towards the higher price range in these categories, but I'll try to include any budget options I know that are solid, or I've personally tested.
 Generally, I'm looking at a balance of quality, aesthetic and price range.

 I'll try to call out anything in this list that I haven't personally owned or used.

 ### Computer